- Contact information

 VPA program coordinator

-Voluntary Public Access (VPA) is a voluntary program offered by the Wisconsin Department of Natural Resources that provides financial incentives to private landowners who open their property to public hunting, fishing, trapping and wildlife observation.
-Funding was authorized in the 2008 Farm Bill.
+The Wisconsin Department of Natural Resources Voluntary Public Access and Habitat Incentive Program (VPA-HIP) provides financial incentives to private landowners who open their property to public hunting, fishing, trapping and wildlife observation.
+Funding was authorized in the 2008 and 2014 Farm Bills.
+2014 funds are administered and provided by U.S. Department of Agriculture NRCS.

-The success and future of the VPA program depends on ensuring landowners' continued interest.
+The success and future of the VPA-HIP depends on ensuring landowners' continued interest.
 Important!
 Please follow the Code of Conduct and reference the frequently asked questions before accessing VPA properties.

 |West central||Southwest||South central/Southeast||Northeast|